KeenanLukeOM/alchemix-v3-docs/docs/dev/alchemist/alchemist-contract.md

 <details>
   <summary>repaymentFee</summary>

-  - **Description** - fee paid to liquidators on repayment.
-This is denominated in yieldToken.
+  - **Description** - fee percentage (expressed in BPS) paid to liquidators on repayment.
+The fee amount (which this percentage is applied to) is denominated in yieldToken.
   -	**Type** - uint256
   - **Used By**
     - [`_liquidate(uint256 accountId)`](/dev/alchemist/alchemist-contract#InternalOperations_liquidate)